Rainbow Valley on Mount Everest: The Haunting Beauty Above the Clouds

 Unlike its whimsical name, this valley is not adorned with blooming flowers or cascading waterfalls of color.
 Instead, it is a dark reminder of Everest’s harsh nature, where mountaineers’ dreams and destinies meet their final rest.

 The Rainbow Valley is an area below the peak of Mount Everest on the northern ridge.
-Above 8000 m from sea level, it is called a death zone full of colorful clothes of the mountaineers who could not make it.
+Above 8000 m from sea level, it is called the death zone, full of colorful clothes of the mountaineers who could not make it.

 Image of dead bodies on Everest.